Our 7 Pillars To A Healthy Brain

 Expanding Social Interaction

-Being around others stimulates neuroplasticity.
+Being around others stimulates neuroplasticity and a healthy brain.
 Cognitive decline and memory loss are typical for the aging population, but not inevitable.
 While many people look straight toward medicine and pharmaceuticals for brain support, some studies suggest that you should actually be looking toward your friends, instead.

 Pay attention to Mental Fitness

 Mental fitness maintains neuroplasticity.
 We seek personal trainers when we want to get physically fit.
-We seek medical doctors when we have physical illness.
-We need to seek mental health professionals when we want to improve mental fitness.
+We seek medical doctors when we have physical illness and we need to seek mental health professionals when we want to improve mental fitness.
 When needed, treatments have been developed and tested to successfully reduce symptoms for many cognitive health concerns.
 Recent research suggests that the large majority of people benefit from psychotherapy.

 Achieving Regular O3i Monitoring